 Mission: To provide a safe, clean and beautiful environment free of physical and economic barriers that all individuals – regardless of age, special need or disability – can come to and enjoy.

 Instead of building a park and then making accommodations for individuals with special needs, the Morgan’s Wonderland team began by identifying what obstacles and barriers occur within the special-needs community and then designed a park to help individuals with special needs overcome those challenges and be able to have fun like those without limitations.

 In addition to wheelchair access, Morgan’s Wonderland offers many unique features such as Braille signage, a 3-D park model and a service-animal rest area to make the park fun and accessible to people who are hearing and visually impaired.

-Morgan’s Wonderland readily provides free admission for serious, long-term physical and cognitive disabilities such as Down syndrome, deafness, blindness, cerebral palsy, multiple sclerosis, cystic fibrosis, spina bifida, autism (including Asperger syndrome), orthopedic impairment, muscular dystrophy, seizure disorder (including epilepsy), sensory integration disorder, Tourette Syndrome, etc.
+Morgan’s Wonderland readily provides free admission for serious, long-term physical and cognitive disabilities such as Down syndrome, deafness, blindness, cerebral palsy, multiple sclerosis, cystic fibrosis, spinal bifida, autism (including Asperger syndrome), orthopedic impairment, muscular dystrophy, seizure disorder (including epilepsy), sensory integration disorder, Tourette Syndrome, etc.